MINIMALLY INVASIVE SPINE SURGERY

 Usually, There Is Less Pain

 Although it’s normal for patients to be nervous leading up to surgery, recovering is challenging and patients will suffer from pain.
-But the degree of pain patients experience from minimally invasive surgery will not last as long and is far less severe than with open surgery.
+However, the degree of pain patients experience from minimally invasive surgery will not last as long and is far less severe than with open surgery.
 The small incisions made during the procedure will heal quickly and with less discomfort than a large incision from open surgery.
 Based on the skill and expertise of our doctors, when all is considered, minimally invasive surgery is far better for the patient’s health.

 Benefits of Minimally Invasive Surgery